oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 in a way that is easy to understand and process as it builds upon established web primitives.

-JWT-based credentials enable selective disclosure, i.e., the ability for a Holder to disclose only a subset of the contained claims, in an Identity Provider ecosystem by issuing new JWTs to the Verifier for every presentation.

 Selective Disclosure JWT (SD-JWT) [@!I-D.ietf-oauth-selective-disclosure-jwt] is a specification that introduces conventions to support selective disclosure for